gromacs/gromacs/docs/doxygen/lib/wrapperbinary.md

 The core of the wrapper binary is the gmx::CommandLineModuleManager::run() method.
 This method:
- 1. Checks whether the binary is invoked through a symlink.
-If it is, it searches the registered modules for names matching the name of the symlink (with certain prefixes in the symlink name ignored).
-If a match is found, it continues as if the command was invoked as `gmx` _module_ `...`, where _module_ is the name of the found module and `...` are the rest of the arguments.
- 2. Parses the command line arguments before the module name as arguments to the wrapper binary.
+ 1. Parses the command line arguments before the module name as arguments to the wrapper binary.
 Some arguments such as `-h` and `-version` cause rest of the command (the module name and all that follows) to be ignored.
- 3. If a module is specified, also checks the command line arguments after the module name for the options understood by the wrapper binary, such as `-h` and `-version` (see below for details of how `-h` works).
+ 2. If a module is specified, also checks the command line arguments after the module name for the options understood by the wrapper binary, such as `-h` and `-version` (see below for details of how `-h` works).
 Any such options are handled by the manager and removed from the command line for further processing.
- 4. Print the startup header (contents of which can be controlled by the command line options).
+ 3. Print the startup header (contents of which can be controlled by the command line options).
- 5. If a command line option requests termination after the startup header (such as `-version`), return.
+ 4. If a command line option requests termination after the startup header (such as `-version`), return.
- 6. Passes control to the selected module.
+ 5. Passes control to the selected module.
 If there is no module specified, the help module is invoked (see below).
- 7. Print a quote at the end, and return the exit code from the module.
+ 6. Print a quote at the end, and return the exit code from the module.

 Command line help
 -----------------